Greek Council | Greek Life Events | Greek Life Forms | Greek Sponsors | Order of Omega | Potential Members

 Rho Lambda Theta

-Rho Lambda Theta is a social fraternity which was founded in 1981.
+Rho Lambda Theta is a social fraternity that was founded in 1981.
 We were founded on the principles of high academic achievement, campus involvement, leadership, societal contributions, and emulating our creed: “True Gentlemen.”
-We host an annual all campus event that is called “Heaven and Hell.”
+We host an annual all-campus event that is called “Heaven and Hell.”
 Our colors are Royal Purple and Old Gold.
 Our symbol is the Fleur de lis.
 Our motto is: “The True Gentlemen”

 Ζeta Chi Βeta

 Zeta Chi Beta was founded in 2008.
 The Mission and Values of the Zeta Chi Beta Fraternity represent the physical manifestation of each member’s moral views and intellectual beliefs, both individually and collectively.
 The mission is: “To continually develop our lives through dedication to service, leadership, and accountability.”
 We are dedicated to the development and refinement of each individual member’s abilities and talents in order to better prepare them to succeed throughout their life, and to achieve a level of excellence through the support of brotherhood.
-We host two annual on campus events Global Groove, and Speed Dating.
+We host two annual on-campus events Loves Fools and Skate for the Cure.
 Our colors are blue and orange with our symbol being the bison.